Pawe1/Playground.Spreadsheet/readme.md

 ## Limitations / assumptions / etc

+* as simple and bare-bone as possible (no 3rd parity references)
-* system decimal separator is `,`
+* system decimal separator have to be `,`
-* tokens have to be separated by spaces
+* *all tokens must be separated by spaces*
 * constant spreadsheet size (256 x 256)
-* cell references can have only 1 letter
+* cell references can contain only 1 letter